Curtis Lovelace: ’48 Hours’ Valentine’s Day Death Of Cory Didriksen, Not Murder?

 — Chicago Tribune (@chicagotribune) March 11, 2017

 The formerly accused husband tells 48 Hours that it was difficult knowing that he was innocent while spending time in jail for something he didn’t do.
-Curtis Lovelace also makes it clear, that he could never kill the mother of his children, and that no crime ever happened.
+Curtis Lovelace also makes it clear that he could never kill the mother of his children, and that no crime ever happened.

 You can view Cory Didriksen Lovelace’s obituary here.